valerianoalmondo/playingWithSpringBoot/README.md

 ### JPA & @Entity

+- Preparing project to connect it with Database

+### JPA in action

 - Connecting project with Database

-### JPA in action
+### JPA repository

+-